-GHG-1: The project owner shall exclusively use renewable natural gas and renewable diesel in the natural-gas fired and diesel-fired generators, which may require securing renewable fuel from PG&E and other suppliers.
-The project owner shall provide documentation to the Director or Director's designee with the City of San Jose Planning, Building and Code Enforcement (PBCE) to verify that renewable fuels are used for 100 percent of total energy use by the generators upon commencing operation of the project.
+GHG-1: The project owner shall exclusively use purchase renewable natural gas in an amount equivalent to the total energy use of and renewable diesel in the natural-gas fired and diesel-fired generators, which may require securing renewable fuel from PG&E and other suppliers.
+The project owner shall use renewable diesel fuel for the administrative diesel-fired generators to the extent feasible.
+During an emergency where renewable diesel fuel supplies may be limited, the project owner will document their efforts to secure other vendors of renewable diesel fuel prior to refueling with non-renewable diesel.
+The project owner shall provide documentation to the Director or Director's designee with the City of San Jose Planning, Building and Code Enforcement (PBCE) to verify the amount of renewable natural gas purchased and the amount of renewable diesel fuel used by the administrative diesel-fired generators.
+The project owner shall submit annual reports demonstrating the use of renewable resources that renewable fuels are used for 100 percent of total energy use by the generators upon-following project commencementing operation of the project.